thisjaiden/beach/spec/by_example.md

 print => platform~stdout;

 main {
+    // Creates two numeric values
     let x = 5;
     let y = 10;
+    // Multiplies them together
     let z = x * y;

+    // Numbers can always be displayed in a string.
-    print(z -> string);
+    // By default, they are displayed in base 10. print(z -> string);

     keep_console_open;